Going on a cruise and looking for tips on taking children?

 Safety: as a typically neurotic mum I was ever-so-slightly worried about Eliza going overboard.
 But all the rails are all quite high, and we were with her at all times anyway.
-And this is what a children’s life jacket looks like:

 The ship’s staff: all unbelievably lovely and made such a fuss of all the children.
 I know it’s their job to be happy and professional, but they all really are (everyone says hello and hi-fives your little people).
 Our waiters in the dining room especially were fantastic with her, sang at her and gave her two puddings most nights.

 Here are Eliza’s favourite things about the cruise: